 Following are samples of some specific areas where an exploration of climate change is a natural fit.
-Which of these would work in your classroom?

 - What are some of the key dates and contexts that led to the human use of fossil fuels?